The climate crisis needs better forest monitoring

 Get in touch

-Sylvera offers the cutting-edge technology, expertise, and global project management experience to generate the data needed to unlock net zero.
+Sylvera’s technology and expertise provide the necessary data for unlocking global net zero.
 Join us as partners and donors in this mission.